Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 The architecture diagram above showcases a sample CI/CD process for Microsoft Fabric.
 The process starts with the bootstrap script that automates the creation of initial Fabric workspaces (Dev, Test, and Prod) for a project.
 The script creates Azure resources (Fabric capacity), Fabric workspaces, deployment pipelines, Lakehouse, notebooks, data pipelines, and connects the workspaces to the GIT repository.
 The script also hydrates the Fabric Lakehouse by triggering the execution of the Fabric notebooks and data pipelines.
 For detailed information about the bootstrap script, see the [Understanding bootstrap script](#understanding-bootstrap-script) section.

 As part of the development lifecycle, the developer would create a new "feature" branch out of the "main" branch (the one which is linked to the dev workspace).
-The developer would also create a private workspace^ and link it to the "feature" branch.
+The developer would also create a private workspace and link it to the "feature" branch.
 This syncs workspace with the latest code in the "feature" branch.
 The developer can now make the required changes in this isolated environment.
-For more details, see the [Develop using another workspace](https://learn.microsoft.com/en-us/fabric/cicd/git-integration/manage-branches#develop-using-another-workspace) documentation.
+For more details, see the [Develop using another workspace](https://learn.microsoft.com/fabric/cicd/git-integration/manage-branches#develop-using-another-workspace) documentation.

 One the changes are made, the developer would commit the changes to the "feature" branch.
 When the changes are ready to be promoted, the developer would create a pull request to merge the "feature" branch into the "main" branch.
 The pull request would trigger the Continuous Integration (CI) process that would build, test, and validate the changes.
-The CI process is not showcased in this repository at present and will be added moving forward.
+The CI process is not showcased in this repository at present and will be added moving forward, however the CI scope is represented on the architecture diagram for better understanding.

 The Continuous Deployment (CD) process is demonstrated using Azure DevOps pipelines.
 Due to the lack of service principal (SP) support, the Azure DevOps pipelines are required to be triggered manually for now.
 The CD process is implemented using Fabric deployment pipelines APIs.
 One of the variant of CD pipelines has the option of approval gates before allowing the deployment to Test and to Production.The CD process includes the creation of variable groups in Azure DevOps and running the release pipeline in Azure DevOps.
 For more details, see the [Fabric CI/CD pipelines](#fabric-cicd-pipelines) section.

-_^Note that the private workspace needs to be created manually by the developer for now.
+_ Note that the private workspace needs to be created manually by the developer for now.
 There is an upcoming feature in Fabric to automate the creation of private workspaces when a new branch is created.
 The sample will be updated to include this feature once it is available._

 ## How to use the sample